1905 Pioneer Avenue, Pittsburgh,

 As time went on, the financial capabilities

 of the parish grew steadily.
-But before plans could start, Father Garbin was
+But before plans could start, in March 1968 Father

 The new pastor assigned to Our Lady of